pran-7-5/eco_style/README.md

 Smoke(enhance decision making process, decreases the anger)
 --------------------------------------------------
-Ganja(Marijuana)/bhang(Cannabis)/hash(raisin) (can cure all diseases, it has no side effects or overdose)(brain has cannabinoid receptors by default)(only sativa all other are GMO)
+Ganja(Marijuana)/bhang(Cannabis)/hash(raisin) (can cure all diseases, it has no side effects or overdose)(brain has cannabinoid receptors by default)(only sativa species all other are GMO)

-Opium (can cure all diseases but it has overdose so caution is required, that's why the first option is recommended).
+Opium (can cure all diseases, but it has overdose so caution is required, that's why the first option is recommended).

 Well a disease is an idea, I had a panic attack 4 times well nothing serious.
 But I made the same mistake 4 times over excitement...
 The thing is there is a sequence...
 You can smoke pot first and then drink alcohol and then smoke again if you want.